JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpPen Class.md

    DIM pen AS CGpPen = CGpPen(GDIP_ARGB(255, 0, 0, 255), 4)
    DIM clonedPen AS CGpPen
    pen.Clone(@clonedPen)
+   ' // You can also use:
+   ' DIM clonedPen AS CGpPen = @pen

    ' // Draw a rectangle using the cloned Pen object. graphics.DrawRectangle(@clonedPen, 10, 10, 100, 50)